MEV (Maximal Extractable Value)

 MEV's effects permeate DeFi:

 Worse Trade Prices: Sandwich attacks guarantee worse execution than displayed prices.
-Users expecting 100 USDC for their token might receive only 95 USDC.
+Users expecting a certain amount for their token might receive less.

 Failed Liquidations: When borrowers become liquidatable, their intended liquidators might be front-run by searchers who execute liquidations first.
 Borrowers lose bonus amounts they should have paid.